 Tango Embrace

 Tango can be danced in a variety of ways.
-For example, it can be danced in a virtual embrace in which the two partners dance around each other at a distance without any physical contact.
-The man leads the woman with a visual signal from his torso to show how he wants her to move, and the woman follows the visual lead to carry out the step.
-A visual lead is difficult to perceive because it must be seen and cannot be felt.
+For example, it can be danced in a "virtual embrace," in which two partners dance around each other at a distance, without physical contact.
+The man leads with visual signals from his torso to indicate movements, while the women interprets these cues to execute each step.
+A visual lead is difficult to perceive because it cannot be felt and must be seen.
 The differences between different signals often are so subtle that they are difficult to discern with the eye.
 It's quite a challenge for the man to send a clear visual signal and for the woman to apprehend it.
-Also, a virtual embrace lacks the physicality, sensation and comfort of a physical embrace.
-It disables movements that require physical support.
-Despite these limits, the virtual embrace discloses an important distinction between lead and follow.
-The former is ploting the dance, and the latter is beautifying the dance.
-(See The Gender Roles in Tango.)
-It also reveals the fact that lead and follow is not just a physical process but also a psychological one, demanding mental concentration and comprehension.
-The awareness of this fact is important because we cannot dance well with the feet unless we can dance with the heart.
+Also, a virtual embrace lacks the physicality, sensation and comfort of a physical embrace and limits movements that require physical support.
+Despite these, the virtual embrace highlights an essential distinction between leading and following: one is ploting the dance, and the other is beautifying the dance.
+It also underscores that leading and following are not only physical processes but also psychological, requiring mental focus and understanding.
+This awareness is crucial, as we cannot dance well with our feet unless we also dance with our hearts.

-The most comfortable and communicative embrace is the close embrace in which the partners lean into each other chest against chest and face touches face, with their arms encircle each other's body.
-Close embrace provides the most intimate connection and most effective communication, thus is favored by the feeling-oriented dancers who enjoy the intimate, cozy and soulful interactions between the partners more than gymnastic acts.
+The most comfortable and communicative embrace is the close embrace, in which partners lean into each other, chest to chest, with their faces touching.
+His left hand and her right hand hold at shoulder height, his right arm wraps around her body, and her left arm hooks over his right shoulder.
+The close embrace provides the most intimate connection and effective communication, making it favored by feeling-oriented dancers who enjoy the intimate, cozy, and soulful interactions between partners more than gymnastic movements.

 Beginners may find close embrace hinders their movements, but that is only because they are novices.
-Dancing in close embrace requires skills and techniques different from those used in open embrace tango, such as dancing in a compact way, using small, simple and rhythmic steps, the command on dissociation, the mastery of cadencia, the ability to do spot dancing, the knack in floorcraft on a crowded dance floor, the focus on feelings rather than steps, and the emphasis on the elegance rather than flaunt of the movements, ect.
+Dancing in close embrace requires techniques different from those used in open embrace tango, such as dancing in a compact way, using small, simple, rhythmic and synchronized steps, the command on dissociation, the mastery of cadencia, the ability to do spot dancing, the knack in floorcraft on a crowded dance floor, the focus on feelings rather than steps, and the emphasis on the elegance rather than flaunt of the movements, ect.

 October 9, 2011